 Supporting Creation of Green Jobs

 Today, companies around the world are finding ways to make everything from cars to power plants cleaner and more energy efficient.
 The demand for green products is greater than ever before and recent trends seem to show that this will only increase over time.
-With so many Americans still looking for work, green jobs will be a critical part of our economic recovery.
+This is why I proudly support annual efforts to increase funding for initiatives that provide job training to workers looking for employment in green industries.
+I also look to provide assistance to local businesses that are looking to create jobs through the development and sale of green products.
+Whether through support for grant application or promotion of critical legislation in Congress, I hope that my efforts will help put people to work in growing green industries.

 Promoting Cleaner, More Efficient Fuels